Chinese herbs are growing in popularity as a natural remedy for stroke recovery, but to what extent?

-But remember, not all strokes are caused by blood clots!
-There’s another type of stroke – hemorrhagic stroke – caused by a burst artery in the brain.
+But remember, not all strokes are caused by blood clots.
+There’s another type of stroke called a hemorrhagic stroke which is caused by a burst artery in the brain.

-Adding any type of blood-thinning medication or herb could be disastrous or fatal for someone with a history of hemorrhagic stroke, high blood pressure, or other medical complications!
+Important warning: Blood-thinning Chinese herbs like Buchang Naoxinton could be disastrous or fatal for someone with a history of hemorrhagic stroke, high blood pressure, or other medical complications.

-This is why Chinese herbs should be taken very seriously.
+This is why Chinese herbs should be taken seriously.
+Anyone considering taking herbal supplements should consult with their doctor and a qualified Chinese herbalist.

 Is There a Pill for Stroke Recovery?